 No later than the first Board meeting in July of each year, all Taxable Property in the District shall be categorized and assigned its appropriate number of STU and shall be subject to levy of the special tax according to the rate and method of apportionment contained herein.
 The School District shall determine the total amount of special tax required for the fiscal year to pay for the authorized costs and expenses of the CFD.
-They include funds all costs necessary to administer the bonds, collect and administer the special taxes, and administer the CFD.
+The authorized costs and expenses of the CFD include all those set forth in the Act, and all costs necessary to administer the bonds, collect and administer the special taxes, and administer the CFD.
 They include funds not only to pay current debt service on the bonds, but also to accumulate funds for future debt service, to pay amounts delinquent on the bonds (or to become delinquent based upon past special tax delinquencies), to replenish the reserve fund to its proper level (or to reimburse payment to be made from the reserve fund based upon past special tax delinquencies), to pay directly for any authorized facilities or to accumulate funds for that purpose.
 Special tax proceeds are managed in such a fashion as not to cause the bonds to become arbitrage bonds under the Tax Reform Act of 1986.